makovako-tutorials/mevn-stack-demo/README.md

 ## server folder

-express app taht exposes api and connects to local mongodb database
+express app that exposes api and connects to local mongodb database

 ## configuration

-both parts contain som edocumentation for production environment
+both parts contain some documentation for production environment